Over 16 factors may affect an auto accident claim. There are probably closer to 100 factors, if not more.

-Here, I am going to concentrate on 15 factors that are unique to car accident cases.
+However, here I am going to concentrate on 16 factors, most of which are unique to car accident cases.
 These factors may affect settlement value.

 If a drunk driver’s negligence caused your injuries, then you may be able to get punitive damages in Florida.
 The threat of punitive damages generally results in a liability insurer offering more to settle than if their insured was not drunk.